fbrausse/ksc/README.md

 Customization
 -------------
-For custom install paths of the above libraries (except kjson), define the PKG_CONFIG variable in a new file `default.mk` which is included in the main `Makefile`, e.g. like this:
+For custom install paths of the above libraries, define the PKG_CONFIG variable in a new file `default.mk` which is included in the main `Makefile`, e.g. like
+this:
 ```
 PKG_CONFIG := PKG_CONFIG_PATH=/path/to/lib/pkgconfig $(PKG_CONFIG)
 ```